fortify/FortifySyncFoDToSSC/README.md

 * `FoD Sync - Status`
 	* Category: Technical
 	* Type: Text - Multiple Lines
-	* Hidden: yes
+	* Hidden: no

-The values for the `Category` and `Hidden` properties listed above are just default values and may be changed.
-Although it is recommended to use the same category for all attributes, you may move them to either the `Organization` or `Business` category instead of the default `Technical` category.
+Although it is recommended to use the same category for all attributes, you may move them to either the `Organization` or `Business` category instead of the `Technical` category as listed here.

-The `FoD Sync - Status` attribute should only be modified by the utility, hence the recommendation to define this as a hidden attribute.
-However, you may want to (temporarily) make this attribute visible for debugging or testing purposes.
+It would make sense to define the `FoD Sync - Status` attribute as a hidden attribute, as the contents are not supposed to be viewed or edited by users.
+Similarly, if you would like to have the utility fully manage the process of linking FoD releases with SSC application versions, it would make sense to define the `FoD Sync - Release Id` and/or `FoD Sync - Include Scan Types` as hidden attributes.

-Similarly, the `FoD Sync - Release Id` and `FoD Sync - Include Scan Types` attributes are visible by default, in order to allow SSC users to manually link SSC application versions to FoD releases, and modify the scan types to be synchronized.
-If you would like to have the utility fully manage the process of linking FoD releases with SSC application versions, you may opt to hide these attributes.
+Unfortunately, current SSC versions do not properly support setting or retrieving values for hidden attributes through the SSC REST API.
+As such, for now all attributes must have the Hidden flag set to 'no' (i.e. all attributes must be visible).

-## Utility Configuration
+## Configuration File

 The utility requires a configuration file to operate.
 Sample configuration files are provided in the [config](config/) directory; you will need to download one of these configuration files